Nicholas Callaway

+Career

 Callaway is the founder and CEO of Callaway Arts & Entertainment, a company that publishes illustrated books, mobile applications, animated television series, and "branded lifestyle products".
 The company's book publishing division, specializes in the design, production and publication of high-quality illustrated books on the arts, design, fashion and photography.
-Titles include: The Beatles: Get Back, Leonardo by Leonardo, by Martin Kemp, The Sistine Chapel Trilogy, Mark Rothko by Arne Glimcher, Alfred Stieglitz: Photographs & Writings, Georgia O'Keeffe ’s One Hundred Flowers, Irving Penn’s Passage, 'Madonna' ’s Sex, Diana: Portrait of A Princess, The Art of Make-Up by Kevyn Aucoin, A Nation Challenged: A Visual History of 9/11 and its Aftermath, a series of children's books by Madonna beginning with The English Roses, the Callaway Classics series of fairy tales, and OBAMA: The Historic Journey, co-published with The New York Times.
-In October 2023 Callaway published Bob Dylan: Mixing Up The Medicine a career-spanning magnum opus that is the most comprehensive book yet published on the work of Nobel Prize-winning singer-songwriter-poet and cultural icon Bob Dylan.
+Titles include: The Beatles: Get Back, Leonardo by Leonardo, by Martin Kemp, The Sistine Chapel Trilogy, Mark Rothko by Arne Glimcher, Alfred Stieglitz: Photographs & Writings, Georgia O'Keeffe ’s One Hundred Flowers, Irving Penn’s Passage, 'Madonna's Sex, Diana: Portrait of A Princess by Jayne Fincher, The Art of Make-Up by Kevyn Aucoin, A Nation Challenged: A Visual History of 9/11 and its Aftermath, a series of children's books by Madonna beginning with The English Roses, the Callaway Classics series of fairy tales, and OBAMA: The Historic Journey, co-published with The New York Times.
+In October 2023 Callaway published Bob Dylan: Mixing Up the Medicine a career-spanning magnum opus that is the most comprehensive book yet published on the work of Nobel Prize-winning singer-songwriter-poet and cultural icon Bob Dylan.
 It features over 1,100 images by 90 photographers and filmmakers, many never-before seen or published, as well as 30 original essays by leading artists and writers focusing on unseen treasure from the Bob Dylan Archive.
 The book's introduction is by Sean Wilentz with and epilogue by Douglas Brinkley.

 In 2012, he co-founded and was the CEO, then Chairman of Happy Studio, a company for the development of lifestyle apps for Apple's iOS devices, with headquarters on Union Square in New York City.

 The company's first product, Martha Stewart CraftStudio, was released in partnership with Martha Stewart Living Omnimedia on June 21, 2012.